OpenSIR: Open-Ended Self-Improving Reasoner: Extended Results and Analysis

 To address whether {\method} can robustly escape the limited starting point of a trivial arithmetic seed (``What is 1+1?''), we experiment with two substantially different initial seeds using Llama-3.2-3B-Instruct: a geometry problem from the MATH dataset, representing a different mathematical domain, and a competition-level problem from AIME 2024, which is significantly more challenging than the trivial seed.

-Table \ref{tab:initial-seed-results} shows that all three variants achieve nearly identical performance (38.42, 38.67, and 38.81), with differences of less than 0.5 percentage points.
-This demonstrates that {\method} is robust to the initial seed problem, successfully escaping the limited starting point regardless of whether it begins with trivial arithmetic, a different mathematical domain (geometry), or a significantly more challenging competition-level problem.
+Table \ref{tab:initial-seed-results} shows that all three variants achieve nearly identical performance (29.57, 29.72, and 29.38), with differences of less than 0.4 percentage points.
+These results indicate that {\method} is robust to the initial seed problem, successfully escaping the limited starting point regardless of whether it begins with trivial arithmetic, a different mathematical domain (geometry), or a significantly more challenging competition-level problem.

 Figure \ref{fig:different_seed_diversity} visualises the diversity of problems generated at the final training step across the three different initial seeds.
 The t-SNE embeddings reveal that all three variants produce diverse problems spanning similar regions of the semantic space, with substantial overlap in their distributions regardless of the initial seed.
 This confirms that {\method} successfully escapes its starting point by exploring a wide range of mathematical concepts, driven by the diversity and solvability rewards that encourage continuous exploration beyond the initial problem domain and difficulty level. \FloatBarrier